Wow – it’s been several days since I got back to writing.

 In the Journal of Personality and Social Psychology, psychologists Thrash and Elliot discussed inspiration as being a psychological construct.
 They even have an inspiration scale and consider there to be three main components of inspiration which are as follows:

-This is that inspiration occurs spontaneously without any intention at all.
-The idea that you don’t ‘get inspired’ – but rather than ‘inspiration finds you’.
+This is because inspiration occurs spontaneously without any intention at all.
+The idea that you don’t ‘get inspired’ – but rather than ‘inspiration finds you.
 So instead of planning to experience it – it just comes upon you.